Skip to Main Content

 Note format:

-1. Firstname Lastname, Title (Place of publication: Publisher, Year of publication), page number.
+1. Firstname Lastname, Title (Publisher, Year of publication), page number.

 Bibliography entry format: